-Following the instructions ensures the sample will furnish the precise volume needed to provide data to the research team.
-The filled device can be repackaged in the provided pouch and mailed to the researchers for analysis.
+Following the instructions ensures the collected samples will furnish the precise volume needed by the research team to generate reliable data.
+The filled device can be repackaged in its foil specimen pouch and the provided envelope and mailed to the researchers for analysis.

 Microsampling Drives Improvements in Clinical Research

 Remote specimen collection and microsampling allow clinical studies to be run in an entirely new way.
 Some of the benefits it can bring include:

 Traditional clinical studies require participants to make dozens of onsite visits over the course of a single study, usually for blood draws and lab tests.
 Study volunteers often have to take time off work or school to attend each clinic or lab visit.

 Remote sample collection makes it possible for people to participate in clinical trials from home, without disrupting their busy schedules.
 With portable and user-friendly Mitra devices, a self-guided blood sample collection procedure can performed at home or work.
 This approach is quicker and more convenient than a venous blood draw performed by a trained phlebotomist in a lab or clinic setting.